bodkan/adventofcode2021/README.md

 **Why on Earth would you use R for this?**

 Several reasons.
 First, R is my favourite programming language.
 Yes, I said it.

-I spend nearly all of my time doing data analysis and research&mdash;nearly everything is a (gigantic) table, most of my output are figures and fitted statistical models.
+Second, I spend nearly all of my time doing data analysis and research&mdash;nearly everything is a (gigantic) table, most of my output are figures and fitted statistical models.
 Advent of Code presents a very different class of problems that I almost never work with and it seemed like a fun challenge trying to solve them in R. Moreover, I deliberately decided to only use features available in base R 4.x and greater without any additional packages (again, something that is quite unusual when working with R).